fayst26/mkdocs/docs/document/document_download.md

      - EPUB (.epub)
      - Markdown (.md)

-To download a file:

-1. Open a document in Google Docs.
+To download a file, open it in Google Docs:

 1. Click **File** > **Download**.
 1. Select the required file format.